Ade (Adrian) Summers

 What was your first adventure?

 My first real adventure was when I travelled around China, Viet Nam and China in 1992.
 These days those countries are relativity easy to travel to but in 1992 it was quite an adventure.

-In China no one spoke English, Transport was slow and basic, there was even a separate currency for foreigner funnily called FEC (Foreign Exchange Certificates).
+In China no one spoke English, the transport was slow and basic and there was even a separate currency for foreigners – funnily called FEC (Foreign Exchange Certificates).

-Viet Nam was just opening up but and fantastic friendly interesting country.
+Viet Nam was just opening up but was a fantastic, friendly and interesting country.

-Cambodia was just recovering from the Khmer Rouge and the Temples of Ankgor were free and you really felt like Indian Jones.
+Cambodia was just recovering from the Khmer Rouge and the Temples of Ankgor were free and you really felt like Indiana Jones.